AsiaKorushkina/ClickHouse/docs/en/operations/settings/settings.md

 ## connection\_pool\_max\_wait\_ms {#connection-pool-max-wait-ms}

-The wait time in milliseconds for an available connection when a pool is full.
+The wait time in milliseconds for a connection when the connection pool is full.

 Possible values: